This post was last updated on September 30th, 2020 at 07:52 pm

 - Agree a returns policy with the seller (anyone worth their salt will be willing to offer you the option to return a faulty device)

 - Take your watch to an authorise dealer/technician and have it tested as soon as it arrives.

 If the thought of wearing someone else’s sweat ingrained wrist strap makes you want to barf then buy a new strap.

 Does Your Hiking Watch Really Need to Walk the Dog?

 What I mean is, does your watch need to have absolutely ever new cutting-edge feature that you’ll probably never use?
 More important, do you really want to use just added, current generation functions that are usually bug-riddled (as I’ve found from bitter experience)?

 More often than not the earlier models of hiking watches are bomb proof.
 The bugs have been ironed out and the functions are stable.
-True, you might not be able to use voice recognition, or brag about how your watch can boil a pint of water at the flick of a voice command, but do you really need this feature?
+True, you might not be able to use voice recognition, or brag about how your watch can boil a pint of water at the flick of a voice command, but do you really need to?